ohookins/aoc2020/README.md

 - Need to check whether input stream is open with `ifs.fail()` as the cwd when run from within VSCode seems to be the workspace rather than the current file directory.
+- I've been extremely inconsistent in naming, in particular starting with a capital or not.
+Should figure out my linting story.